Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Results and Discussion

-The RMSE is reduced by 12-13\% and the MAE by 15-18\% when comparing the best models to the best-performing benchmark, DNN, in the respective market.
 Additionally, one can notice an overall decrease in both RMSE and MAE in the Spanish market compared to the same models in the German-Luxembourg market.
 This might be the result of the share of renewables in the electricity generation. \textcite{rintamaki2017does} confirmed that wind-powered generation increases the price volatility in Germany.
 On the other hand, \textcite{pereira2017effect} concluded that while wind increases volatility in Spain, the integration of hydro power plants decreases it.
-Finally, it is worth emphasizing that for the three measures, we can see a significant improvement from the \emph{MLP model} to the \emph{MLP with Reduced Linear}.
-For instance, the RMSE of \emph{MLP with Reduced Linear} in the Spanish bidding zone is smaller than that of the \emph{MLP} by 10\%.
-This highlights the importance of the novel architecture that we proposed in improving accuracy compared to a neural network without a skip connection.

-Figure \ref{fig5} presents the heatmap of the p-value of the Diebold Mariano test for the German-Luxembourg bidding zone.
+Figure \ref{fig5} presents the heatmap of the p-value of the Diebold Mariano test for the German-Luxembourg bidding zone (see Figure \ref{fig16} in the Appendix for Spain) under the absolute loss.
 The horizontal model represents model A, while the vertical one represents model B. With a 5\% significance level, the null hypothesis is rejected if the p-value is less than 0.05.
 Based on the legend, shades of green indicate rejection of the null, whereas shades of red indicate failure to reject.

-\emph{MLP with Reduced Linear (BOA)} is statistically more accurate than any other model except \emph{BOA all}.
-While \emph{MLP with Reduced Linear} is the best model according to RMSE, DM results show that this model is not statistically better than \emph{MLP with Full Linear}, \emph{MLP with Reduced Linear (BOA)}, and \emph{BOA all}.
-This may be attributed to the choice of loss function in the DM test.
-Using a squared loss function might change the results.
-The red color in LEAR and DNN cells confirms the previous remark about them as the worst-performing models, given that DNN is only statically more accurate than LEAR, and LEAR is not statistically better than any model.
-Similar results are observed for the Spanish market, where the benchmark models are not statistically more precise than any of the developed models.

-Figure \ref{fig6} illustrates the trade-off between the run time of a model and its accuracy.
-The best performing model in terms of time is a \emph{Full Linear} (\emph{Reduced Linear} for Spain) with a running time of 14 seconds for the whole 730 iterations.
-This result is consistent with expectations, as linear models typically require the shortest execution time (\cite{a}).
-MLP with \emph{Reduced Linear (BOA)} is the slowest model within the Pareto frontier models for both markets.
-At the same time, it is the model with the best MAE among all models.